 Fortunately treatment can be very affective in some young children as well, if they have eye damage due to congenital glaucoma.
 The treatment can reverse some of the damages that they would have sustained.
 Modern treatment today, is mainly directed at reducing the intraocular pressure in the eyes of diabetes and non-diabetes patients.

 Intraocular pressure can cause considerable damage to the optic nerves of the eye at any level, if it is untreated.
 Therefore having this pressure reduced on a regular basis, is a must in order to prevent any further damage to your optic nerves which can result in severe or complete vision loss.

 The treatment for glaucoma usually starts with simple medications such as corticosteroids which are prescribed my an Ophthalmologist.
 When these prescribed medications fail to do their job of reducing the fluid pressure in the eye, other known treatments which involve surgery may have to be used.

 Depending on the severity or level of your glaucoma disease, the most appropriate glaucoma treatment may be one of the above mentioned methods.

 There are three medically known stages of glaucoma disease that diabetics and others are forced to deal with.
 These include:

-Treatment of each of these stages of the eye disease varies.
-For instance treatment for the open angle stage may involve prescribed medications alone.
-These medications are usually in the form of simple prescribed eyedrops.
+Treatment of each of these stages of the glaucoma eye disease varies!
+For instance, treatment for the open angle stage may involve prescribed medications alone.
+These medications are usually in the form of simple prescribed eye drops.
 However if this stage of glaucoma disease becomes severe, the main treatment may involve an individual having to undergo eye laser treatments or eye surgery.

-Diabetics have to constantly be mindful of their diabetes managemnet this way they could limit or avoid any glaucoma treatment.
+Diabetics have to constantly be mindful of their diabetes management this way they could limit or avoid any glaucoma treatment.

 Fill your Eyeglasses Prescription online!
 Complete Pair of prescription eyeglasses - frame AND lenses - for $39!